By Edward Woodall

 At the termination meeting:

-• Do have as few staff around as possible during the meeting and to conduct the meeting in a neutral setting.
+• Do have as few staff around as possible during the meeting and to conduct it in a neutral setting.
 Sometimes, it’s best to use an empty conference room at the end of the day for the termination meeting.
 But there should be one person to witness the termination meeting along with the company representative actually conducting the meeting.

 • Do deliver the message of termination succinctly and make clear that the decision has been made.
 It is not a time for argument with the employee, making promises, or over-sympathizing.
 There is usually not any need to spend a long time reviewing the issues – this tends to make the meeting longer than necessary and make the people involved more emotional.